 2018 Red Poppy Tour – Navigate your own tour of the Red Poppies growing in Georgetown using the interactive map or printable map.
 Georgetown’s red poppies typically bloom mid to late March through mid to late April.
 Packets of seeds are available in the Visitors Center on the Square.

 2018 Red Poppy Reserved Tables – “To continuously enhance the Red Poppy Festival, the Convention & Visitors Bureau Advisory Board has voted to allocate the reserved tables for Sponsors in efforts to increase the sponsorship value.
 Should you be interested in becoming an official Red Poppy Festival Sponsor, please visit the following link for further information: Become a Red Poppy Sponsor

-2018 Kiwanis’ One in the Hole Ball Drop – On the last day of the Red Poppy Festival 28,000 numbered ping pong balls are dropped from 50 feet (from the top of a Georgetown Fire Truck Ladder).
+2018 Kiwanis’ One in the Hole Ball Drop 7th and Austin Ave – at 2pm on the last day of the Red Poppy Festival 28,000 numbered ping pong balls are dropped from 50 feet (from the top of a Georgetown Fire Truck Ladder).
 The balls drop onto a “putting green” that has five designated holes.
 If the ball with your number lands in a hole, you win.
 Learn more and purchase your balls here.

 2018 Red Poppy Taste Awards Cooking Competition – The annual “Red Poppy Taste Awards” is a cooking competition celebrating all things poppy.
 The competition is open to chefs, bakers, and cooks of all kinds, levels, and backgrounds.
 There are two categories: Sweet and Savory.
 Must be submitted on April 25.
 Winners will be announced and presented their trophy on the Red Poppy Stage on Saturday evening, April 28!
 To see all the rules and to enter, download the Red Poppy Taste Awards Entry Form.